 The site ecologist will over-see the set-up of dry works areas if any are required for the proposed works.
-Any lamprey and fish species potentially caught behind the dammed area will be translocated upstream by the ecologist who will have obtained a section 14 license for this activity.
+Any Lamprey sp., Salmon or other fish species potentially caught behind the dammed area will be translocated upstream by the ecologist who will have obtained a section 14 license for this activity.